 “If only…” These two words paired together create one of the saddest phrases in the English language.

-Here are ten choices that ultimately lead to this phrase of regret, and how to elude them:
+Here are ten choices that ultimately lead to that phrase of regret, and how to elude them on the average day:

 - Wearing a mask to impress others. – If the face you always show the world is a mask, someday there will be nothing beneath it.
 Because when you spend too much time concentrating on everyone else’s perception of you, or who everyone else wants you to be, you eventually forget who you really are.
 So don’t fear the judgments of others; you know in your heart who you are and what’s true to you.
 You don’t have to be perfect to impress and inspire people.
 Let them be impressed and inspired by how you deal with your imperfections.